How STLKR Works

 By the time a whitetail reaches maturity, he has already survived years of hunting pressure and human intrusion.
 Along the way he learns where danger lives — and more importantly, how to avoid it.

-Older deer tend to spend their daylight hours in places where they rarely hear, smell, or see people.
+Older deer spend their daylight hours in places where they rarely hear, smell, or see people.
 Thick cover.
 Difficult terrain.
 Places where the wind and landscape work in their favor.

 To hunt these deer consistently, you first have to locate them — and they’re not everywhere.